Kuphony/afTunes/README.md

 2.Select a column whose file exists locally.

-3.Press control key to stop/resume playing the file.(Unfortunately, the reproduction goes on while stopping)
+3.Press control key to stop/resume playing the file.(Unfortunately, reproduction goes on while stopping)

 4.Quit the app to kill the afplay process.